People often ask how to use "bring" and "take." There's a simple rule, but it's also more complicated (and there are some fun dialect differences).

 Today's topic is "bring" versus "take."
-I’ll give you an overview of the basics, and then in honor of St. Patrick’s Day, I’ll give you an Irish spin on the topic at the end.
+I’ll give you an overview of the basics, and then I’ll tell you about some interesting variations in Ireland and the southern United States.

-Many listeners have asked me to talk about today's topic.
-Here's a caller:
+A lot of listeners have asked me to talk about "bring" and "take" over the years.
+Here's a recent caller:

 Whether you use "bring" or "take" generally depends on your point of reference for the action.
 You ask people to bring things to the place you are, and you take things to the place you are going.
 As one listener named Simone put it, you bring things here and take things there.